sw82/divelog/README.md

   - Touch-friendly interface elements
   - Adaptive layout that scales from phones to desktop screens
   - Optimized map controls for touch screens
+- **Export & Import**:
+  - Export dive logs to CSV format with all dive data
+  - Import dive logs from CSV with flexible field mapping
+  - Intelligent handling of duplicate detection for multiple dives:
+    - Uses time slot to differentiate between dives at the same location on the same day
+    - Provides helpful warnings when time information might be needed
+  - Automatic geocoding of locations without coordinates
+  - Support for various CSV formats (comma or semicolon delimiters)
+  - European number format support (comma as decimal separator)
+  - Detailed error feedback and import result summary

 ## Usage